KTX: Defunct lines

+Most of the lines included in the following table are conventional tracks that were used for through-running before dedicated high speed track become available and KTX trains switch over.

+The AREX connection to Incheon airport was axed due to low through traffic, therefore the through-running arrangement of KTX trains into the airport got terminated.

 Operation

 Following a phase of test operation, regular KTX service started on April 1, 2004, with a maximum speed of 300 km/h achieved along the finished sections of the Gyeongbu HSR.
 In response to frequent passenger complaints regarding speeds on the video display staying just below the advertised 300 mark, operating top speed was raised to 305 km/h on November 26, 2007.